Matt Morgan: Independent circuit and first retirement (2013–2014)

-Sporadic returns to TNA (2015, 2017)
+Return to TNA (2015, 2017)

 On June 24, 2015, Morgan returned to TNA as a face, after saving the returning Vader from an attack from Bram.
 It was soon announced that Morgan would face Bram at Slammiversary.
 At Slammiversary, Bram defeated Morgan after performing The Brighter Side of Suffering onto a steel chair.
 Morgan later confirmed that the match was a one-time deal only in order to give his son the chance to see him wrestle.

 On the April 6, 2017 edition of Impact, Morgan made his return as the third pick on Team Jeremy Borash, joining Chris Adonis, Magnus and Alberto El Patrón.
 The foursome would defeat Team Josh Mathews (Bram, Eli Drake, Lashley and Tyrus) the following week.
 Morgan's next match was for the GFW Global Championship on Impact's May 4 episode; he would lose after suffering a low blow followed by a Michinoku Driver from then champion Magnus, solidifying the latter's heel turn.
 This would be Morgan's final appearance as he was granted his release request on July 24 by GFW, which was now Impact Wrestling renamed following its merger with Jarrett's promotion on April 20.
 Morgan says he had only agreed to return because Impact was close to his home, only taped on the weekends and did not tour, and therefore would not interfere with his other 9 to 5 career.
 This changed when GFW started taping its shows on weekdays and planning to travel, and so Morgan wanted out of the promotion.

 Return to the independent circuit and second retirement (2019)

-On March 16, 2019, Morgan returned to the independent circuit were he wrestled his final match of his career, teaming with Deon James as they would defeat Braydon Knight and Chico Adams with Eric Christopher as their manager in a tag team match.
+On March 16, 2019, Morgan returned to the independent circuit where he wrestled the final match of his career, teaming with Deon James to defeat Braydon Knight and Chico Adams with Eric Christopher as their manager in a tag team match.

-Return to Impact Wrestling (2022)
+Second return to Impact Wrestling (2022)

 On the June 9, 2022, episode of Impact!, Morgan made a one night return and was interviewed by Gia Miller to talk about his career with the company until being interrupted by Vincent.